Genesis 2: A Commentary

 Tigris River.
 This is one of the great rivers that flows through modern day Mesopotamia.

 Euphrates River.
 This great river also flows through modern day Mesopotamia.
 It travels from eastern Turkey through Syria and Turkey.
-Then it joins the Tigris River and empties in the Persian Gulf.
+Then it joins the Tigris River and empties into the Persian Gulf.

 Where was Eden?
-Wenham places Eden “somewhere in Armenia near the sources of the Tigris and Euphrates.”[34]
-Others hold that the waters flow into Eden, which would place it near the head of the Persian Gulf.[35]
-However, the boundaries of Eden may not help, both because the Garden is only stated to be in Eden and because the Flood could rearrange the geography.
+Wenham places Eden “somewhere in Armenia near the sources of the Tigris and Euphrates.”[48]
+Others hold that the waters flow into Eden, which would place it near the head of the Persian Gulf.[49]
+Matthews states that the “location remains elusive”[50] based on the fact that two rivers are simply unknown.
+In the end, the boundaries of Eden may not help in identifying the location of the Garden because the Garden is only stated to be in Eden and because the Flood could’ve massively rearranged the geography.

-Young Earth Perspective: We do not know where the Garden in Eden was because the Flood “totally rearranged the land.”
-Consequently, the names of these rivers are examples of “linguistic borrowing,” whereby later names are placed back onto earlier locations.[36]
-This fits consistently with their view of “Flood Geology,” which was so powerful that it not only rearranged the rivers, but also the continents.
+Young Earth Perspective: YECs state that we do not know where the Garden in Eden was because the Flood “totally rearranged the land.”
+Consequently, the names of these rivers are examples of “linguistic borrowing,” whereby later names are placed back onto earlier locations.[51]
+This is consistent with their view of “Flood Geology,” which was so powerful that it not only rearranged the rivers, but also the continents.

 However, this isn’t persuasive.
 The idea of linguistic borrowing usually refers to renaming the same site with a later name—not different sites with different names.
 Yet, because the Flood would have totally rearranged these rivers, Moses would’ve been using current names to describe totally different rivers.
 Moreover, why wouldn’t Moses use current names for all four rivers, rather than just two out of the four? (e.g. Tigris and Euphrates) It seems more likely that Moses is trying to ground his view in historical rivers that the people would’ve known.